 mustering the confidence in yourself to actually take the plunge,

-especially with a gifted and talented student.
-I often tell people
+especially with a gifted student.
+I often told people that I admired

-that I admire the folks who homeschool more than one student at
+the folks who homeschooled more than one student at a time.
+A

-a time.
-A homeschool can be quite the flurry of activity that
+homeschool can be quite the flurry of activity that is for sure,

-is for sure, but my frame of reference is a homeschool where a
+but my frame of reference was a homeschool where a highly gifted

 to explore strengths and accomplish many feats, at their pace